 How is it diagnosed?

 Your doctor will diagnose OA from your symptoms and a physical examination.
 An x-ray may show the narrowing and changes in the shape of your joint.
 However x-rays do not diagnose how much trouble you will have.
 An x-ray that shows joint damage does not always mean you will have a lot of pain or problems.
 On the other hand your joint may be very painful despite x-rays being normal.
 Blood tests are only helpful to rule out other types of arthritis.

 What will happen to me?

 The impact of OA on your normal activities and lifestyle depends on which joints are affected.
 However the outlook for most people with OA is very positive.
 For many people OA will be mild and not cause major problems.
-OA of the hip and knee rarely causes severe disability but, when it does, surgery to replace joints may be necessary.
+OA of the hip and knee can sometimes cause severe disability and surgery to replace joints may be necessary.
 Joint surgery is usually only an option if less invasive treatments, such as weight loss, exercise, and medicines, have failed to control your symptoms.

 Is there a cure for OA?

 Currently there is no cure for OA.
 While there are treatments that can effectively control symptoms, you should be wary of products or therapies that claim to cure OA.